SUNET/pkcs11_ca/docs/source/usage.rst

    # Copy and run this python script
    # which runs dehydrated and also responds to the CA's ACME challenge
    from typing import Union
-   import threading
-   from http.server import BaseHTTPRequestHandler, HTTPServer import time import subprocess import sys import os
+   from http.server import BaseHTTPRequestHandler, HTTPServer import time, subprocess, sys, os, threading

    class AcmeChallengeHTTPRequestHandler(BaseHTTPRequestHandler):